Nominations for 2018 are open.

 Nominees must be members of VSTE, and can be from schools both public and private, can be advocates for education, and faculty and staff of higher education institutions.

-Winners are announced in mid-October and receive a complimentary registration for the annual conference in Roanoke where they will be recognized for their achievement.
+Winners are announced in mid-October and receive a complimentary registration and hotel accommodations for the annual conference in Roanoke where they will be recognized for their achievement.

 Thank you for your time and consideration with a nomination!